code-423n4/2023-10-zksync/docs/Smart contract Section/Handling pubdata in Boojum/State diff compression v1 spec.md

 ## Impact

-This setup allows us to achieve nearly 75% packing for values, and 50% gains overall in terms of the storage logs.
+This setup allows us to achieve nearly 75% packing for values, and 50% gains overall in terms of the storage logs based on historical data.

 ## Encoding of packing type